Attorney, Mojaddidi Law in Sacramento, Calif.

 Wazhma Mojaddidi decided at a very young age that she would one day become a lawyer.
 "I was on the path to law school starting in sixth grade," she says.
 "I always knew that's what I was going to do."
 Although Ms. Mojaddidi can't point to anything in particular that made her want to go into law, she surmises that her love of public speaking and debate may have had something to do with it.
 Whatever the reason for her passion, she kept her career goal in mind as an undergraduate at the University of California, Davis.
 There, Ms. Mojaddidi prepared for a future as an attorney by joining a pre-law fraternity and by serving as a member of the University board that tried student disciplinary issues.
 She also completed a major in Political Science, one of the most popular undergraduate majors for aspiring lawyers, even though in retrospect she notes that she could have easily chosen to specialize in a different subject without defeating her dreams of law school.

 In between college and law school, Ms. Mojaddidi spent a year working for a company that handled the legal document data entry of large law firms.
-She enrolled as a day student at University of the Pacific, McGeorge School of Law in 1999 but switched to the part-time program in her second year to allow her to spend more time with her husband and their new baby.
+She enrolled as a day student at McGeorge School of Law, University of the Pacific in 1999 but switched to the part-time program in her second year to allow her to spend more time with her husband and their new baby.
 By the time she graduated from McGeorge with her J.D. in 2003, she had competed in an international moot court competition in Vienna, Austria and was pregnant with her second child.
 She had also had her first taste of immigration law while researching and writing appellate briefs in the areas of extradition and asylum law for a local immigration firm.

 After Ms. Mojaddidi passed the California bar, she began to get calls from people she knew within the Middle Eastern and South Asian communities, where she was already involved in many civic organizations.
 Thus began Ms. Mojaddidi's career as a solo practitioner.
 Her first case happened to be in family law; it was a complicated interstate child custody case.
 "I literally went in and learned it on my own.
 I would go into court and watch, and I would study practice guides," she explains.
 "I essentially taught myself how to be a lawyer."